sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Purdue University Online Writing Lab (OWL)](https://owl.english.purdue.edu)
 - [Quia - English](https://www.quia.com/shared/english/)
 - [AntiMoon Immersion Approach](http://www.antimoon.com/how/howtolearn.htm): Immersion-based learning of English, can be used by people on different levels.
+- [Duolingo](https://www.duolingo.com) : Learn a new language with the world's most-downloaded education app!
+Duolingo is the fun, free app for learning 35+ languages

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>